 The Junior Doctor Contract is the contract of employment for all NHS Junior Doctors, outlining pay scales and other details.
 The government tried to update the contract for 2016, with changes including:

-Some of the proposed changes sparked a bitter dispute between the government and the BMA, resulting in Junior Doctor strikes.
+Some of the proposed changes sparked a dispute between the government and the BMA, resulting in Junior Doctor strikes.
 In January 2020, an amended Junior Doctor contract was accepted by the BMA and you can read more about this on the BMA website.

 After graduation, Doctors complete a two-year foundation programme and then progress to further specialist training.
 This post-graduate training period, which can take anywhere from five to ten or more years to complete, is the period in which a Doctor can be described as a Junior Doctor.
 After completion of their training, they can apply for the role of GP or consultant.
-The Junior Doctor contract therefore affects a wide variety of doctors and specialists in the early stages of their career.
+The Junior Doctor contract therefore affects a wide variety of Doctors and specialists in the early stages of their career.

 The controversy around the Junior Doctor contract began in 2013 when the Department of Health shared its proposals.
-It said the updates would make pay fairer and wanted to spread emergency and elective services across seven days a week – but Junior Doctors felt the contract was risking patient safety and was unfair to them.
+It said that the updates would make pay fairer and wanted to spread emergency and elective services across seven days a week – but Junior Doctors felt the contract was risking patient safety and was unfair to them.
 The Guardian has a detailed overview of the issues.

 In the old contract, Junior Doctors were paid a standard rate for shifts where the hours fell between 7am and 7pm on Mondays to Fridays.
 If a FY1 Doctor worked these standard hours, they would have earned a basic salary of £22,862.
-This basic salary would go up as the doctor progressed through their training and their time served increased.
+This basic salary would go up as the Doctor progressed through their training and their time served increased.